 In this section I consider a single infrastructure, which is operated by a telecom incumbent.
 The incumbent determines the coverage of her network by investing in the local exchanges, i.e. by upgrading her network.
 As concerns regulation, I concentrate on price regulation.
-The regulator determines the price at which the incumbent must sell his product.
+The regulator determines the price at which the incumbent must sell her product.
 The buyers might either be interpreted as resellers or as final consumers.
 In the later case we have price-cap regulation, with the regulator fixing retail prices.
 In the former case, the regulator determines wholesale prices and requires the incumbent to provide wholesale access on these terms.
 The resulting service based competition leads to the same result as a price cap, if one assumes Bertrand competition among homogeneous entrants with zero marginal costs on the retail stage.
 I will make this assumption and the assumption that incumbent and competitors are equally efficient and their products are perfect substitutes.
 Further on, I will call the regulatory regime in this section service-based competition, my preferred interpretation.

-3.1 Benchmark: Coverage and penetration in unregulated monopoly
+3.1.
+Benchmark: coverage and penetration in unregulated monopoly

 As a benchmark and in order to demonstrate how the model works, I first present the decision problem of an unregulated monopolist.
 The monopolist faces a two-stage problem.
 First, she needs to decide on which markets to cover, i.e. where to invest.
 Second, she must determine on the price for the service in the regions where she offers it.
 The calculations are straightforward and start with the solution of the second stage.
 In this simple model, the monopolist charges identical prices in all markets.
 Consumer types are identical in all regions, only their number differs.
 As a consequence, differences in regions are solely due to different population densities and not to other features such as differences in the willingness to pay.
+Accordingly, price elasticities of demand are the same across all markets and an unregulated monopolist does not have an incentive to discriminate prices across markets.
 This assumption is particularly important for the analysis of the effects of facilities-based competition performed below.
 It allows a focus on the effects of market size and competition.

-The monopoly price $p^M$ in covered markets reads:
+The monopoly price p^M in covered markets reads

-$$p^M = (a+c)/2$$
+$$p^{M} = (a + c)/2$$